Guitarist Keith Calmes has been performing and teaching guitar for over three decades.

 His performance credits include a Carnegie Hall recital debut as Winner of the Artists International Competition, concerti with the Monmouth Symphony, a performance with Maestro Carlos Barbosa-Lima and many concerts and recordings with flautist Marjorie Koharski.
 Keith's passion for new music has led the following composers to write for him: Roger Aldridge, Will Ayton, Timothy Broege, Frank Campo, Ruben Delgado, Jurg Kindle, Chiel Meijering, Jean-Maurice Mourat, Maximo Diego Pujol, Stepan Rak, Kevin Siegfried and Jim Scully.
 Keith has several solo recordings and duo recordings with Chiel Meijering available at CD Baby and iTunes.

 Although usually considered a classical guitarist, Keith's musical diversity can be attested to.
-He has studied with Jazz master Jim Hall and opened for Surf legend Dick Dale and Flamenco virtuoso Juan Serrano.
-A deep interest in Indian rhythms has led to serious studies and performances with percussion virtuoso Selvaganesh Vinayakram and his family band.
+He has studied with Jazz master Jim Hall and opened for Surf legend Dick Dale.
+A deep interest in Indian rhythms has led to studies and performances with percussion virtuoso Selvaganesh Vinayakram and his family band.
 Keith has also played in a wide variety of Jazz and Rock bands.

-A natural teacher, Keith is on the music faculty at Wall High School (NJ) and was presented the Outstanding Teacher Award from The College of New Jersey for his work at the high school He is also a faculty member at Monmouth Conservatory of Music at the Count Basie Theatre.
-Previous positions include teaching at USC, Drury University, Monmouth University, Kean University, Brooklyn College, Harford Community College and Ocean County College.
+A natural teacher, Keith is on the music faculty at Wall High School (NJ) and was presented the Outstanding Teacher Award from The College of New Jersey for his work at the high school.
+Keith has also been on staff or taught at University of Southern California, Drury University, Monmouth University, Kean University, Brooklyn College, Aaron Copland School of Music at Queens College, Harford Community College and Ocean County College.
 He has also given presentations on guitar history and pedagogy at the national conventions of the Guitar Foundation of America and the American String Teachers Association.
-He has conducted classes at Salisbury University, California State University Bakersfield and The Kimmel Center,
+He has conducted classes at Salisbury University, California State University Bakersfield and The Kimmel Center, He currently serves on the Education Committee of the Guitar Foundation of America.

 Keith's compositions, arrangements and performance editions are available from Mel Bay Publications and Guitar Chamber Music Press.
 His compositions include suites written for Anne-Marie Mulgrew and Dancers Company and the CSU Bakersfield Guitar Ensemble.